 Pay Down Your Credit Card Debt

-Lowering the debt on your credit cards not only lowers your debt-to-income ratio.
+Paying down the debt on your credit cards not only lowers your debt-to-income ratio.
 But it also improves your score.
-Your credit utilization ratio is the amount of debt compared to the credit limits on your credit cards and it accounts for 30% of your score.
+Your credit utilization ratio is the amount of debt compared to the credit limits on your credit cards, and it accounts for 30% of your score.

 Pay down your balances to at least 15% of their credit limit.
 This will maximize your credit score and help you get the best rates.